News and Event

 Drs.
 Dohyeong Kim and Yongwan Chun received $5,000 from the EPPS Advisory Council to support their efforts to develop the Geospatial Health Research Group (GHRG) during the year of 2015.

 Featured poster at the 2014 APPAM Fall Conference

 Priyanka Vyas’ poster "Evaluating the Feasibility of Spatial Tools to Scale up Child Immunization Coverage in Bangladesh", coauthored with Dr. Dohyeong Kim, is featured on the APPAM 2014 (Association for Public Policy Analysis and Management) conference website.
 To see the poster, please click on the link: www.appam.org/works-in-progress-poster-session-profiles/?CategoryId=5.

 Short course in geospatial health at ICDDR

 Drs.
 Dohyeong Kim and Yongwan Chun traveled to Dhaka, Bangladesh in September 20-26, 2014 to hold a week-long invited short course on geospatial analysis for health care, jointly hosted by ICDDR, B (International Centre for Diarrhoeal Disease Research, Bangladesh) and James P Grant School of Public Health at BRAC University, and funded by USAID.
-During the visit, they had an opportunity to interact with many global health researchers and practitioners in Bangladesh who are eager to build a long-term partnership with CGG, in terms of collaborative research activities, public health data sharing, fieldwork support, and student/faculty exchanges.
+During the visit, they had an opportunity to interact with many global health researchers and practitioners in Bangladesh who are eager to build a long-term partnership with GHRG, in terms of collaborative research activities, public health data sharing, fieldwork support, and student/faculty exchanges.